Colonial-Dev/satpaper/README.md

 systemctl --user start satpaper
 ```

+### Using Docker

+Thanks to `cyberbit`, everything you need to build and run a Satpaper Docker image can be found in the `docker/` directory.

 ## Command Line Options
 ### Basic/Required
 - `-s`/`--satellite`/`SATPAPER_SATELLITE` - the satellite to source imagery from.